dotchain/dotjs/README.md

 ```
 ### Convergent

 Values in DotDB *converge* when mutated by multiple writers.
-The convergence honors the *immutable* feel by simply leaving the original value intact but instead making the convergence available via the *latest()* method.
+The convergence honors the *immutable* feel by providing the converged value through `latest()`.
+The original value is left intact:

 ```js
 import {expect} from "chai";